 - Bring foods that contain a higher water content.
 Fruits are good food/water sources.
 Foods with water will absorb slower but provide other nutrients.

 - Use performance drinks to help replace lost electrolytes and for longer outings greater than 60-90 minutes add a 6-8% carbohydrate solution to maintain blood glucose levels.
 Even though fluid replacement needs vary, generally 3 to 8 oz every 10 – 20 minutes is recommended.

 - Know your trip and weather conditions, cool vs. hot/humid matters.

 - Keep an eye on your pee.
-If it is starting to look like apple juice (it should look like lemonade), drink-up!
+If it is starting to look like apple juice (it should be almost clear or look like lemonade), drink-up!

 - Assess your trip route and figure out how much water you need to have at any one time.
 You may be able to refill along the way which means carrying less weight.

 - Rehydrate after your trip.
 The goal after an intense hike is to replenish lost fluid.
 An individual must consume 150% of lost body weight in 6 hours after intense exercise to achieve normal hydration.
 Therefore the recommendation is for every pound of body weight lost consume 20-24 oz of fluid.
 To replenish lost electrolytes use a sports drink.
 For rehydration purposes, avoid alcoholic beverages.

 The amount of water you should carry depends on your trip.
 If you are going to be near dependable water sources for much of your trip you may be able to travel with one 1 liter bottle filled and resupply with a filter or other quick purification method when needed.
 Carrying less water means carrying less weight.
 But if your water supplies are suspect (meaning dry) carry more water.
 Always err on the safe side.